andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/02-saetre.md

 "The US is a big place, Farfar Bj&oslash;rn!"

-"Yes, we sailed all the way from Florida to Maine"
+"Yes, I know we sailed all the way from Florida to Maine"

-"And how long did this sailing around the world take you?"
+"And how long did this sailing trip around the world take you?"

 "6 years"

 "6 YEARS!!??"

-The indignation of incomprehensibilty that Farfar Bj&oslash; gave me is returned in kind when I heard this news.
+The indignation of incomprehensibilty that Farfar Bj&oslash;rn gave me is returned in kind when I heard this news.
 6 years calling a sailboat home.
 I think I might get sick of it after 6 days.
 But then again I grew up 500 miles from the nearest saltwater.

-<h4 class="article-subheader">Middagstid</h4>
+<h4 class="article-subheader">S&aelig;tre By Day</h4>

-Then it's down to Sondre's parents' house and a 7 course steak dinner.
+After chatting with farfar Bj&oslash;rn about it's down to Big Tom & Monica's house for our aforementioned gourmet steak dinner.

 The next morning Monica makes us breakfast on the terrace, <all the brekky stuff>.
 I have to imagine heaven is like the past 12 hours.

+During breakfast I'm introduced to two of Norway's proudest traditions, *brunost* and the *osteh&oslash;vel*. *Brunost*, literally translated as brown cheese is not *technically* a cheese but I don't want to hang out with people who define the strict regulations for the definition of cheese.
+Leftover whey is boiled down from the cheesemaking process until it caramelizes into a creamy, savory delicacy of confusingly high levels of amazingness. and the osteh&oslash;vel is the triangular cheese knife

 After brekky we head down to the water to check on the dock.
-Every year the residents on the fjord disassemble their docks for the winter.
-Every spring when the ice melts the docks are reassembled.
-Traditional dockbuilding techniques are preserved - big ass mallets used to drive wooden piles into the mud of the harbor, cross bracing hammered in place by hand, walkways lashed down each year anew.
+Every year residents on the fjord disassemble their docks for the winter.
+Then every spring after the ice melts the docks are reassembled.
+Traditional dockbuilding techniques are preserved - big ass mallets for driving wooden piles into the mud of the harbor, cross bracing hammered in place by hand, walkways lashed down each year anew.

 We ask Big Tom if he needs any help with the dock.
 Fortunately he says he has it under control and we are released of any labor.
-I would have helped.
-But I have soft hands and I'm still a bit jetlagged.
-Actually I would have just gotten in the way.
+I would have helped. *But* I have soft hands and I'm still a bit jetlagged.
+Now that I think about it I would have just gotten in the way.

-I can feel the caliber of the glares that the neighboring dock builders shoot our way behind grizzled faces and calloused hands.
-We make a quick stroll up to the town square to pay *farmor* a visit.
-She's preparing for a
+The disappointed glares from the grizzled faces of the neighboring dock builders when we scurry away pierce my heart like a krókspjót  We make a quick stroll up to the town square to pay *farmor* a visit.
+She's preparing for a Constitution Day party

 Cape Hatteras